featbit/featbit-docs/pages/gitbook/experimentation/creating-experiments.md

 This topic explains how to set up and configure an experiment in FeatBit.
 It introduces the concepts of metrics, explains different metric types, and explains how metrics interact with feature flags to create experiments.

 In FeatBit, the combination of metrics and flags is an experiment.
-Experiments let you measure the effect of flags on users by mapping them to the metrics your team cares about.&#x20;
+Experiments let you measure the effect of flags on users by mapping them to the metrics your team cares about.

 ## Creating metrics <a href="#creating-metrics" id="creating-metrics"></a>